 In most cases, employers aren’t required to reimburse employees for remote-related expenses.
 Generally, these types of reimbursements are voluntary employee benefits that can boost productivity, engagement, and morale.

-However, COVID-19 has forced many workers to telecommute.
-As a result, working from home has become a mandate rather than an employee choice.
+But for many, working from home has become the new norm rather than an employee choice.

 And in these cases, some employers do have to provide these reimbursements.